kh-kim/simple-nmt/README.md

   --max_grad_norm MAX_GRAD_NORM
                         Threshold for gradient clipping.
 Default=5.0 --iteration_per_update ITERATION_PER_UPDATE
                         Number of feed-forward iterations for one parameter update.
-Default=1
-  --lr LR               Initial learning rate.
+Default=1 --lr LR               Initial learning rate.
 Default=1.0 --lr_step LR_STEP     Number of epochs for each learning rate decay.
-                        Default=1
-  --lr_gamma LR_GAMMA   Learning rate decay rate.
-Default=0.5
+Default=1 --lr_gamma LR_GAMMA   Learning rate decay rate.
+Default=0.5 --lr_decay_start LR_DECAY_START
-  --lr_decay_start LR_DECAY_START
                         Learning rate decay start at.
 Default=10 --use_radam           Use rectified Adam as optimizer.
 Other lr arguments should be changed.
   --use_adam            Use Adam as optimizer instead of SGD.
-Other lr
-                        arguments should be changed.
+Other lr arguments should be changed.
-  --use_noam_decay      Use Noam learning rate decay, which is described in
-                        "Attention is All You Need" paper.
-  --lr_warmup_ratio LR_WARMUP_RATIO
-                        Ratio of warming up steps from total iterations for Noam learning rate decay.
-Default=0.05 --rl_lr RL_LR         Learning rate for reinforcement learning.
-Default=0.01 --rl_n_samples RL_N_SAMPLES
+  --rl_lr RL_LR         Learning rate for reinforcement learning.
+Default=0.01
+  --rl_n_samples RL_N_SAMPLES
                         Number of samples to get baseline.
 Default=1 --rl_n_epochs RL_N_EPOCHS
                         Number of epochs for reinforcement learning.
-                        Default=10
-  --rl_n_gram RL_N_GRAM
+Default=10 --rl_n_gram RL_N_GRAM
                         Maximum number of tokens to calculate BLEU for reinforcement learning.
+Default=6 --rl_reward RL_REWARD
-Default=6 --use_transformer     Set model architecture as Transformer.
+                        Method name to use as reward function for RL training.
+Default=gleu --use_transformer     Set model architecture as Transformer.
-  --n_splits N_SPLITS   Number of heads in multi-head attention in
+  --n_splits N_SPLITS   Number of heads in multi-head attention in Transformer.
-                        Transformer.
 Default=8
 ```

 example usage: